-5.10.
-Administration charges
+5.10 Administration charges

-The cost of running the administrator is charged directly to the shared service partners; the actuary takes these costs into account in assessing employers' contribution rates.
+The cost of running pension administration is charged directly to the pension fund accounts, the actuary takes these costs into account in assessing employers' contribution rates.
+This is after recharging each shared service partners their share of the cost of providing shared service pension administration.